Our visit to Ronda, a unique town in the south of Spain

 Standing on the bridge you might feel a bit dizzy looking down into the gorge.
 Ronda is also known as “the Eagles Nest” as it is so high in the mountains.
 People in old times always looked for such spots to build their towns as one had to count on invaders.

 The bullring of Ronda is considered the birthplace of the modern bullfighting style.
 The construction for the bullring started in 1779 and was finished in 1785.
 In old times, the fighting of the bull would be from horseback.
 It would take many years to train a horse to elegantly dance in the arena just a few centimeters away from the bull’s horns.

 I once saw a bullfight like that in Fuengirola on the Costa del Sol.
 The famous Peralta brothers on horseback, a real event.
 The bull was not killed, it was a beautiful dance between 2 animals.

-Pedro Jimenez, Ronda’s famous bullfighter broke away from that time bullfighting style on horseback.
+Pedro Romero, Ronda’s famous bullfighter, broke away from that time bullfighting style on horseback.
 This happened in the 18th century and up till today this new type of confronting the bull on foot is used in traditional corridas.

 The bullfighter’s outfit is called “Traje de Luces” meaning suit of Lights.
-This is due to the silver and gold threads that are used in making the beautiful embroidery.
-Once a year the famous Corrida Goyesca bullfight is held in the arena.
-Ernest Hemingway used to come every year during his life and his ashes are in Ronda.
-Ordonez, one of Spain’s most famous bullfighters had the ashes put in a well on his estate.
+This is because of the silver and gold threads that are used in making the beautiful embroidery.
+Once a year, the famous Corrida Goyesca bullfight is held in the arena.
+Ernest Hemingway used to come every year during his life, and his ashes are in Ronda.
+Ordonez, one of Spain’s most famous bullfighters, had the ashes put in a well on his estate.